Zanardelli Code

-The Italian Penal Code of 1889, commonly known as the Zanardelli Code (Codice Zanardelli), was the criminal code in effect in the Kingdom of Italy from 1890 to 1930, and it is still in effect in Vatican City.
+The Italian Penal Code of 1889 (Codice penale italiano del 1889), commonly known as the Zanardelli Code (Codice Zanardelli), was the criminal code in effect in the Kingdom of Italy from 1890 to 1930, and it is still in effect in Vatican City.
 The Zanardelli code gets its name from Giuseppe Zanardelli, then Minister of Justice, who lobbied for the code's approval.
 It unified penal legislation in Italy, abolished capital punishment, and recognised the right to strike.

 Report to the King

 In his Report to the King (Relazione al Re), Zanardelli said he was convinced that "laws must be written in such a way that even uneducated men can understand their meaning" and that "this is especially the case for a penal code, which concerns a great number of citizens even among the popular classes", who he said "must be given a way to know, without the need for interpreters, what the code prohibits".
 Zanardelli believed that criminal law must never forget the rights of man and of the citizen and that it should not consider a criminal to be fundamentally incorrigible.
 According to him, it was not enough to simply intimidate and to restrain, and it was also necessary to correct and educate.